portworx/px-docs/maintain/going-production-with-kubernetes.md

 #### OS upgrades and Docker Upgrades .

- Ensure kernel-devel packages are installed after a OS migration
+* Ensure kernel-devel packages are installed after a OS migration
+* If PX is run as a OCI container, Docker Upgrades and Restarts do not impact PX runtime.
+So recommend running PX as a OCI container
+*

 ## Day 3 Operations